devleaks/golfleague/common/docs/guide/about.md

 Yii Golf League is a web application designed to organize golf leagues and includes

--   Round, tournament, and seasons scheduling,
+-   Round, tournament, and season scheduling,

--   Registrations to competitions,
+-   Registration to competitions,

 -   Competition planning and organisation (flights, start lists…)

--   Score entry and publication, including live leaderboard.
+-   Score entry and publication, including live leaderboards.

-The application also has basic bloging system, and can associate photo galeries to all kinds of objects (courses, golfers, etc.) and events.
+The application also has a basic bloging system, and can associate photo galeries to all kinds of things (competitions, courses, golfers, etc.) and events.

 The web application is developed with the PHP Yii Framework, hence its name.
-But don't worry, you can rename it as you want!

 Now Go.
 Play golf.